Phoebe.

 These insights also helped us build our customer journey maps.

-Then we worked on the user flow, starting with brainstorming key features, analyzed the difference screens & paths our users may take, and finally adding the specific actions needed to navigate.
+Then we worked on the user flow, starting with brainstorming key features, analyzing the different screens & paths our users may take, and finally adding the specific actions needed to navigate.

 3. Low-Fi Prototype & Feedback

-With the feedback & first usability testings, we made changes to the travel navigation pages, and significantly reorganized the rewards page to have a more minimalistic & efficient display
+With the feedback & first usability tests, we made changes to the travel navigation pages and significantly reorganized the rewards page to have a more minimalistic & efficient display

 4. Hi-Fi Prototype & Usability Testing

-With the mock-ups of our Lo-Fi designs, we created a style guide and began to create a detailed and interactive prototype.
+With the mock-ups of our Lo-Fi designs, we created a style guide and began to develop a detailed and interactive prototype.
 After a series of usability testing, here is our final design.

 Home Page